BS in Nutritional Science with Dietetics Concentration (Didactic Program in Dietetics)

 Internal Dietetic Internships

 The Department offers a dietetic internship (DI).
 The SJSU DI is a seven-months, 1200 hours supervised experience for those students wishing to complete a field experience to qualify for the registration examination for dietitians administered by the Commission of Dietetics Registration (CDR) of the Academy of Nutrition and Dietetics (AND).
-The SJSU DI is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) (http://www.eatrightpro.org/acend).
+The SJSU DI is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
 The SJSU DI placement sites are located in the greater San Francisco Bay Area.
-For application requirements and additional information on the SJSU Dietetic Internship please go to the NuFS & Pkg home page at http://www.sjsu.edu/nufspkg/ and the online DI Brochure.
+For application requirements and additional information on the SJSU Dietetic Internship, please go to the Nutrition, Food Science, and Packaging Department website and also see the online Dietetics Internship (DI) Brochure [PDF].

 Advisement and Program Planning